jijihohococo/ichi-orm/README.md

 If you have one to many relationship in your database (with foreign keys or without foreign keys), you can use "refersMany" function in parent model class as shown as below

-<i>You must add child model name and the field name that represent parent id in child model into "refersMany" function if parent model's primary key is "id".</i>
+<b>You must add child model name and the field name that represent parent id in child model into "refersMany" function if parent model's primary key is "id".</b>

 ```php
 namespace App\Models\Author;